Mountain-Hydrology-Research-Group/snow-hydrology/modules/module7.md

 ## Temperature-Index method

 This basic model for snowmelt is based on the idea that changes in air temperature provide an index of snowmelt.
-This has some basics in physics, because tmeperature provides a _loose_, integrated measure of the sensible energy available for snowmelt.
+This has some basis in physics, because temperature provides a _loose_, integrated measure of the sensible energy available for snowmelt.
 This method is particularly useful because air temperature is probably the most widely measured meteorological variable.
 The approach uses the following equation